kaelananderson/REU-2024/README.md

 ## Acknowledgments

-This research was supported by the National Science Foundation under Research Experience for Undergraduates (REU) Grant No. 2244480.
+This research was supported by the National Science Foundation under Research Experience for Undergraduates (REU) Grant No. 2244480 at the UC Riverside site: "Experience the Full Data Science Pipeline through Research and Practice."